by Theresa Welsh

 old Hungarian neighborhood called DelRay.
 We once lived in an apartment above

-a storefront here (in the blue building, shown in the photo), but the building is now vacant and many of the houses that once existed here are gone.
+a storefront here (in the blue building, shown in the photo), but the building stood vacant and has now been torn down, along with many of the houses that once existed.
 We even found a section that was closed off to cars, apparently totally without any commercial establishment or residents.
 This area was in serious decline even in the late 1960s when we lived here, but there was still some Hungarian presence.
 I once took Hungarian language lessons at a church up the street from our apartment.
 That church, like so many other Catholic churches, has been passed on to another congregation.

 Some formerly closed-off parts of the city are being redeveloped.
 Along the Southfield Freeway at Tireman St. is a very large parcel of land that was once the Herman Gardens public housing project.
 During the years I drove this freeway to work each day, I watched as Herman Gardens was vacated, then torn down.
 Nature seemed to be reclaiming the fenced-off land.
 Today, it is being redeveloped with public and private financing as Gardenview Estates.
 Townhomes and apartments are already built on parts of this huge empty parcel of land.
 With so much usable housing sitting empty in the city, does it make sense to build more housing?
 If you build it, will they come?